Complete Guide to Getting Started in Front-End Development: Learn JavaScript, React, TypeScript, and Next.js

 Key concepts explained:

-- File-based routing: Each file in the folder Pages represents a route.
+- File-based routing: Each file in the pages folder represents a route.

 6. Building a Portfolio

-Tools for building the portfolio:
+Tools to build the portfolio:

 - React and TypeScript: Perfect for small projects that want to maintain good practices.